dariganarmanova/Scheduler-w-Google-Calendar-API/README.md

 - Searching for a course and adding it to your Google Calendar
 - Seeing all of the ratings plus reviews for a course, and average rating for a course as well
 - Posting your own review and rating for a course anonymously
+- Filter of courses based on your grade: sophomore, junior, and senior

 ## Technologies Used